-Even better, you could create a bingeable series or show and place entire seasons of it in a playlist.
-And just like your favorite Netflix show, your playlists can entice your viewers to watch entire seasons of your series, subscribe to your channel, and get more excited for your show's next season than they currently are for Stranger Things 3.
+Even better, you could create a binge-able series or show and place entire seasons of it in a playlist.
+And just like your favorite Netflix show, your playlists can entice your viewers to watch entire seasons of your series, subscribe to your channel, and get excited for your show's next season.

-3. Add a subscription CTA at the end of your videos.
+3. Add a subscription CTA to the end of your videos.

 It seems obvious, but adding a subscription CTA to the end of your videos is one of the best ways to generate more YouTube subscribers.
 After your viewers watch your entire video, they'll determine if they want to keep watching more of your videos, so to maximize your subscriber growth using CTAs, consider keeping them at the end.

 To attract subscribers to your YouTube channel, you first need to be able to get found on YouTube.
-To start ranking on YouTube, consider optimizing your videos and channel for popular search queries by placing relevant keywords in your videos' titles, tags, descriptions, SRT files (which are transcriptions), video files, and thumbnail files.
+To start ranking, consider optimizing your videos and channel for popular search queries by placing relevant keywords in your videos' titles, tags, descriptions, SRT files (which are transcriptions), video files, and thumbnail files.

 You should also check out the most popular queries guiding viewers to your videos, which you can find on YouTube's Search Report.
 If these queries are slightly different than your video's topic, consider updating your video to fill these content gaps and adding these keywords to your metadata.
 If there's a stark difference between your topics and the queries guiding viewers to your videos, consider making brand new videos about these popular queries.